naorlivne/terraformize/README.md

     * runs `terraform destroy` for you
     * takes care of auto approval of the run, auto init & workspace switching as needed
     * takes variables which are passed to `terraform destroy` as a JSON in the body of the message in the format of `{"var_key1": "var_value1", "var_key2": "var_value2"}`
-    * Returns 200 HTTP status code if everything is ok, 404 if you gave it a non existing module_folder_name path & 400 if the `terraform apply` ran but failed to make all needed modifications
+    * Returns 200 HTTP status code if everything is ok, 404 if you gave it a non existing module_folder_name path & 400 if the `terraform destroy` ran but failed to make all needed modifications
     * Also returns a JSON body of {"stderr": "...", "stdout": "..."} with the stderr & stdout of the `terraform destroy` run
     * In order to preserve the history of terraform runs in your backend the workspace is not deleted automatically, only the infrastructure is destroyed
 * GET /v1/health